Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 This creates an exponentially large BDD with $Theta(2^n)$ nodes, making verification impossible for even moderate $n$.

 But with a clever ordering that interleaves corresponding variables --- $(x_1, y_1, x_2, y_2, ..., x_n, y_n)$ --- each pair can be checked immediately and the result propagated forward.
-The BDD collapses to just $O(n)$ nodes!
+The BDD collapses to just $O(n)$ nodes.
 Same function, thousand-fold difference in representation size.

 For model checking, this insight translates directly: interleave present and next-state variables.
 Instead of ordering all present-state variables $x, y, z, ...$ before their next-state counterparts $x', y', z', ...$, use the pattern $x, x', y, y', z, z', ...$
-This keeps related variables close together in the decision tree, dramatically reducing BDD size for typical transition relations where each next-state variable depends primarily on its corresponding present-state variable.
+This keeps related variables close together in the decision tree, reducing BDD size for typical transition relations where each next-state variable depends primarily on its corresponding present-state variable.

 === When BDDs Work Well

-BDDs achieve dramatic compression on systems with exploitable structure.
+BDDs achieve good compression on systems with exploitable structure.
 The key patterns that BDDs handle efficiently are:

 *Regular structure*: